 Outdoor opportunities would mean nothing without clean water and intact landscapes.
 Our vision is a Wyoming with clean water and healthy habitat to help support the wildlife and fish species that depend on them.
 We work for policy and management initiatives that benefit the species, habitats, and people of Wyoming through protecting the land and water resources that are the foundations to healthy wildlife populations and a strong, sustainable economy.

-In 2021, the Federation doubled down on landscape connectivity with the addition of Sam Lockwood to the WWF team.
-The Federation is continuing to grow habitat projects in 2021, as well, with over a half-dozen volunteer opportunities being worked on to improve wildlife habitat
+The Federation has doubled down on landscape connectivity with the addition of Sam Lockwood to the WWF team.
+The Federation is continuing to grow habitat projects to improve wildlife habitat and landscape connectivity.

 Bear River Divide Fence Removal – June 2022

 Southwest of Kemmerer, the Bear River Divide area is crucial winter range for mule deer and pronghorn, and is the largest private-public land hunter access area in the state.
 This project will take place in June and involves removing woven fence wire from the landscape.
 Foot access will be relatively easy.
 Call ahead for details.

 Arlington Fence Removal Project – Sept.
 11, 2021

 Located on the northern end of the Snowy Range, this project included taking down a mile of woven sheep fence with another four strands of barb wire on top of the woven wire, as well as taking out all posts and poles to improve movement for wildlife in the area.

 On August 28, 15 volunteers planted nearly 2000 shrubs to improve the habitat for wintering mule deer on the Mesa, just south of Pinedale.
 These shrubs were seedlings of preferred browse species including chokecherry, currant and serviceberry.

 Shoshone NF Fence Removal – July 24, 2021